makukha/docsub/README.md

 ```
 Execute [project-local](#project-local-commands) command declared in `docsubfile.py` in project root.
 The naming is inspired by `X-` HTTP headers and `x-` convention for reusable YAML sections.

+Config options:

+* `docsubfile` — path to file with project commands, absolute or relative to project root (default: `docsubfile.py`)

 # Project-local commands